Configuring Service Bus

 Here's an example of the Count Evaluation Type.

-Time-based evaluation is always evaluated.
+The Topic Time-based evaluation is always performed.
 If you do not want to perform an evaluation based on time, simply provide long enough thresholds.

 State | Name | Data Type | Value Example | Description |